List of Bungo Stray Dogs characters: Doppo Kunikida

 Named after Doppo Kunikida.
 Known for his meticulous planning, organization, perfectionistic tendencies, and extreme fixation on his ideals.
-Due to this, he is easily riled by Dazai's pranks, which he falls victim to quite often as he is Dazai's partner.
+Due to this, he is easily riled by Dazai's pranks, which he falls victim to quite often as he is Dazai's assigned partner.
 He often writes and makes plans in his signature notebook, which has "Ideals (理想, Risou)" written on the front cover.
 The notebook is linked to his ability, The Matchless Poet (独歩吟客, Doppo Ginkaku).
 His ability allows him to materialize objects by writing them in his notebook, ripping out the page, and willing them into existence, as long as the object is not larger than the notebook itself.
 He can produce an exact replica of an object simply by looking at it as long as he understands its mechanism and proper usage.
 He can utilize pre-torn pages from his notebook and notes that he has prewritten.
 He can remotely materialize items from a large distance, allowing him to help fellow Agency members from afar.
 His ability, as well as anything he materializes, can be nullified by Dazai, and the object will be reverted into paper.